The Music Program

 Notes From Dr. Mullee

 The upcoming Lent and Easter seasons are the busiest for all church musicians and the choir has already begun rehearsing music for Lent and Holy Week.
-If you would like to join us during these very special liturgies, it is not too late!
-For six weeks, you can experience singing with like-minded people who are committed to musical excellence.
+For six weeks there will be singing with like-minded people who are committed to musical excellence.
 Call (860.868.2527) or email Music Director Dr. Marguerite Mullee for more information.

 Sacred Chant Workshop in Washington